scitags/flowd-go/rpm/flowd-go.1.md

 :   This object defines the plugins to instantiate as well as their configuration.
 The object's keys **MUST**
     be the identifier of the desired plugin and the associated values are objects representing each plugin's particular configuration.
 The details of these per-plugin configurations can be found on the PLUGINS section.
-If key specifying a non-existent plugin is included, flowd-go will refuse to start and print a (hopefully) informative error indicating the problem.
+If a key specifying a non-existent plugin is included, flowd-go will silently ignore it.

 **backends [object]**

 :   This object defines the backends to instantiate as well as their configuration.
 The object's keys **MUST**
     be the identifier of the desired backend and the associated values are objects representing each backend's particular configuration.
 The details of these per-backend configurations can be found on the BACKENDS section.
-If key specifying a non-existent backend is included, flowd-go will refuse to start and print a (hopefully) informative error indicating the problem.
+If a key specifying a non-existent backend is included, flowd-go will silently ignore it.

+**enrichers [object]**

+:   This object defines the enrichers to instantiate as well as their configuration.
+The object's keys **MUST**
+    be the identifier of the desired enricher and the associated values are objects representing each enrichers's particular configuration.
+The details of these per-enricher configurations can be found on the ENRICHERS section.
+If a key specifying a non-existent enricher is included, flowd-go will silently ignore it.

 # AUTHORS
 - Tristan Sullivan (CERN)